-The ability to bring-forward non-concessional contributions, and the bring-forward period, is impacted by a client’s total superannuation balance at 30 June of the previous financial year.
+The ability to bring-forward non-concessional contributions is impacted by a client's total super balance at 30 June of the previous financial year.

-A client’s total super balance in Year 2 and 3 of any bring-forward period will determine whether any remaining cap can be used.
+In addition, a client's total super balance in year 2 or 3 of a bring-forward period determines whether any remaining cap can be used.

 Table 1: Bring-forward was triggered in 2022-23